stassa/louise/README.md

 ### Dynamic learning and predicate invention

+_NOTE: Since November 2021, the main TPC algorithm implementation in Louise is capable of learning dependent clauses and performing predicate invention.
+Dynamic learning, described in this section, is not strictly needed anymore.
+The new capabilities are not yet fully documented and their implementation is still in active development so for the time being dynamic learning remains the recommended method for predicate invention in Louise, as explained below.
+See also the note in the [Examples invention](#examples-invention) section._

 The predicate `learn/1` implements Louise's default learning setting that learns a program one-clause-at-a-time without memory of what was learned before.
 This is limited in that clauses learned in an earlier step cannot be re-used and so